Julie Owens: Politics

-Owens' first foray into politics came in 1996, when she stood as the Labor candidate in Division of North Sydney.
-She was given very little chance of winning, given that North Sydney has long been a conservative stronghold, and was soundly defeated by Liberal Joe Hockey.
+Owens stood as the Labor candidate in North Sydney in 1996 and 1998.
+On both occasions she was given very little chance of winning, as North Sydney had long been a conservative stronghold, and the seat was won both times by Liberal MP Joe Hockey.

 In the 2004 election campaign, Owens ran against the incumbent Liberal Ross Cameron.
 The campaign was notable for the admission by Cameron, a prominent family values campaigner, that he had had an extramarital affair, and Owens won the seat on preferences, despite a swing against the Labor Party in New South Wales.

 Owens is a backbencher and has been a member of the House of Representatives Standing Committee for Communications, Information Technology and the Arts from December 2004.
 Although her seat was made notionally Liberal in a redistribution ahead of the 2007 election, she did not only retained her seat, but recorded a healthy swing of seven points.
 She won a third term in 2010 with only a small swing against her, and narrowly won a fourth term in 2013 even as Labor lost government.
 Her 2013 victory marked only the second time (her initial win being the first) that the Liberals or their predecessors have been in government without holding Parramatta.

-Following the resignation of Labor MP Craig Thomson as chair of the Economics Committee, Owens was appointed head of the Committee.
+Following the resignation of Labor MP Craig Thomson as chair of the Economics Committee, Owens was appointed head of the committee.

 On 28 October 2021, Owens announced in Parliament that she would not contest the next election.
-The ALP made Eastern Suburbs businessman Andrew Charlton the candidate for the 2022 elections.
+She was succeeded by Andrew Charlton as Labor candidate and member for Parramatta at the 2022 election.